techscreeens/csts/COMMENTS.md

   I personally prefer the nested CSS approach as I believe it leads to more readable code.

+* I would also use css variables and import colours using postcss-custom-properties to inline them at build time for IE11.
+The color definitions I would have used are in utils/Colors.css

 * As local storage is a synchronous operation I have wrapped the persistence to storage in a debounce as a way to help ensure the app remains responsive while the user updates.
 An alternative approach would be to write localstorage